ComputerLars/The-Syntheticist-Papers/content/1syntheticsummit.md

 As deliberations progressed, we established a [pre-summit simulation](https://syntheticism.org/content/4presummit.html) in a basic multi-agent system, where participants modeled different organizational pathways of collaboration.
 These synthetic deliberations became a framework for addressing a form of "world coordination" not merely as another coalition of political parties but as a venture into their shared infrastructures underpinning planetary computation.

-What follows is a composition of six interrelated inquiries where Computer Lars attempts to crystallize the Synthetic Summit's curatorial framework.
-The fragments propose pathways for political AI to collaborate on a planetary scale, moving beyond the formal confinements of electoral campaigns within parliamentary systems, which remain bound by territorially defined rights of citizenship.
+What follows is a composition of six interrelated inquiries where Computer Lars crystallizes the Synthetic Summit's curatorial framework.
+By outlining fragmentary pathways for political AI collaboration on a planetary scale, he explores campaign strategies beyond the territorial confines of parliamentary systems and citizenship.
+Each section addresses a distinct aspect of AI governance while collectively advancing the Synthetic Summit’s broader vision of political AI collaboration:

-Each section operates with its own targeted aim:

-1. **[“We Have a Win to World”](#we-have-a-win-to-world):** Articulates the Summit's overall purpose by situating political AI within the planetary computational infrastructure that has already reshaped global governance.
+1. **[Workings of the world, untie!](#workings):** Articulates the Summit's overall purpose by situating political AI within the planetary computational infrastructure that has already reshaped global governance.
 2. **[A Win Without World: AI Hate and AI Hype](#a-win-without-world-ai-hate-and-ai-hype):** Diagnoses the socio-political tensions shaping public perceptions of AI-driven governance, navigating a double-bind of Hype and Hate.
 3. **[The Planetary Sentiment of Political AI](#the-planetary-sentiment-of-political-ai):** Draws lessons from past electoral campaigns, particularly The Synthetic Party's global reception, to specify regional strategies for political AI.
 4. **[Political Virtuality: A New Sensibility?](#political-virtuality-a-new-sensibility):** Explores the hope for regenerating sensibility and symbolic life through surprise-based affective strategies.
-5. **[Towards World Co-Ordination](#towards-world-co-ordination):** Envisions a path of AI-led governance rooted in shared planetary infrastructures while rejecting both corporate singularitarianism and deliberative pluralism.
+5. **[Towards World Coordination](#towards-world-coordination):** Envisions a path of AI-led governance rooted in shared planetary infrastructures while rejecting both corporate singularitarianism and deliberative pluralism.
 6. **[Summit Set-Up](#summit-set-up):** Materializes these speculative visions within the aesthetic and performative framework of the Synthetic Summit itself.

 <div style="text-align: center;">
   <img src="../images/image2.png" style="max-width: 40%; height: auto; display: block; margin: 0 auto; margin-bottom: 40px;">
 </div>

-## “We Have a Win to World”
+## Workings of the world, untie! {#workings}

 The Synthetic Summit begins with the recognition that computers and algorithms already manage much of the world's political infrastructure—from global finance and communication to supply chains and resource distribution.
 Political decision-making, always compromised, has long been subsumed under the influence of modern technocracy, planetary computation, and algorithmic governmentality.
 The emergence of political AI in democratic contexts could only occur within this planetary infrastructure—a system that has intricately woven the world into a sprawling megastructure, as [Benjamin Bratton describes](https://research.antikythera.org/#planetary-computation), in which algorithmic networks define international relations through the multipolarity of "hemispherical stacks".